Wiccan (character): Civil War

 During the Civil War, Billy and Tommy plan to look for Wanda.
 S.H.I.E.L.D. arrests the Young Avengers.
 Falcon and Captain America intercept the S.H.I.E.L.D bus which is transporting the prisoners and Wiccan teleports the team out of the situation, into the Resistance Fighters base of operations.

 When the Runaways try to stay out of the conflict, they barely escape from the government forces.
 Hearing of this development in the news, the Young Avengers decide to help the Runaways even though Captain America vetoes the plan.
 Wiccan uses his magic to locate and teleport to the Runaways.
 However, the Runaways believe that the Young Avengers have come to capture them and a fight ensues until Eli Bradley (Patriot) convinces Nico Minoru to stop the hostilities.
-The two teams are later attacked by Noh-Varr, who captures Wiccan, Karolina Dean, and Hulkling, and almost kills Xavin.
-The young heroes become the prisoners of the Warden, who vivisects Teddy.
-The boys are rescued by Xavin, whose Skrull physiology allowed him to recover from Noh-Varr's attack.
-He comes close to killing the Warden, but Teddy stops him.
+The two teams are later attacked by Noh-Varr, who captures Wiccan and Hulkling.
+Hulkling is vivisected while in prison, with Wiccan nearly killing the prison's warden in retaliation.

-Wiccan is among the Secret Avengers who takes part in the first major battle of the Civil War and was one of the first two casualties.
-Tony Stark and Peter Parker realize that the two rebels with teleportation powers needed to be incapacitated to prevent an escape from the ambush.
-Wiccan and Cloak are shot with tranquilizer darts and rendered unconscious.
-This attack on two of his youngest followers infuriates Steve Rogers (Captain America).
-A violent battle ensues, during which Goliath is killed by Ragnarok.
-Most of the Anti-Registration group escapes, but Wiccan is left behind and captured by the Pro-Registration side.

-Billy and the other imprisoned anti-Registration heroes are eventually freed in a raid led by Captain America.
+Wiccan and the other imprisoned anti-Registration heroes are eventually freed in a raid led by Captain America.
 This liberation is made possible largely by Teddy's shape-shifting ability, which allows him to mimic Hank Pym's retinal and voice patterns, and thereby release all the prisoners from their cells.

 Billy is shown to be a member of the Initiative, along with Hulkling.
 It is later revealed that some, perhaps most, of the Young Avengers did not actually join The Initiative or even register.
 They were registered by their Earth-A counterparts; both Wiccan and Hulkling are seen complaining about being registered to their "A Selves".

-It's been subsequently shown that since registration, Billy has spent most of his time at home, apparently grounded, with his parents wanting him to register.